Camera

 This function creates a unit Ray from a 2D position on the viewport (defined in pixels).
 This position does not account for the GUI inset.
 The Ray originates from the Vector3 equivalent of the 2D position in the world at the given depth (in studs) away from the Camera.

-As this function does not account for the GUI inset, the viewport position given is not equivalent to the screen position used by GUI elements.
+As this function does not acknowledge the GUI inset, the viewport position given is not equivalent to the screen position used by GUI elements.
 If you are not using ScreenGui.IgnoreGuiInset and need an otherwise identical function that accounts for the GUI offset, use Camera:ScreenPointToRay().

 This function can be used in conjunction with the Camera.ViewportSize property to create a ray from the centre of the screen, for example: